TOMToolkit/tom_base/docs/advanced/latex_generation.md

 LaTeX Generation
 ****************

 One of the features the TOM Toolkit offers is automated generation of LaTeX-formatted data tables.
+The LaTeX table tool allows the user to select the parameters for an entity in their TOM--for example, a Target--and generate a table of those parameters for all targets within a list.
 At the moment, the Toolkit supports table generation for two built-in models--``ObservationGroup``s and ``TargetList``s.

 A LaTeX processor can be created for any model, or, with some additional modifications, any combination of models.
 The supported LaTeX processors must be specified in ``settings.py`` in the ``TOM_LATEX_PROCESSORS`` as key/value pairs, with the model being the key, and the processor class being the value.
+By default, the following processors are automatically present in ``settings.py``:

 ```python
 TOM_LATEX_PROCESSORS = {